-We reach explicitness here, and have to deal with the transformation of Substance into Subject (not just Things versus Human Beings, but Substance as God into living "gods" or the human and divine merged into an extension of human power).
+We reach explicitness here, and have to deal with the transformation of Substance into Subject (not just Things versue Human Beings, but Substance as God into living "gods" or the human and divine merged into an extension of human power).

-In a single page (802) Hegel sums up the entire development of Philosophy and Science from Descartes to himself.
-Thus, we move from Observation, which snalyzes what is and "conversely it finds in its thought existence" (Descartes) to Substance, that is to say, God as both Thought and Reality, though stated (Spinoza).
-The abstraction of this forced unity brings about "the prinabstractly ciple of Individuality" (Leibnitz).
+In a single page (802) Hegel sums up the entire development of Fhilosophy and Science from Descartes to himself.
+Thus, we move from Observation, which analyzes what is and "conversely it finds in its thought existence" (Descartes), to Substance, that is to say, God as both Thought and Reality, though' abstractly stated (Spinoza).
+The abstraction of this forced unity brings about "the principle of Individuality" (Leibnitz).
 We have entered Private Enterprise, or the first stage of capitalism, only to move to Utilitarianism into which the enlightenment had "perished."
-Here the Individual Will (Kant) comes to the rescue of Absolute Freedom, or to put it in more human language, men of good will will yet straighten out this topsy-turvy world of private capital versus labor, freedom versus terror, etc., etc., and since this really doesn't happen; we jump back from Kantianism to the Absolute Egc of Fichte, or Absolute as "intuited" by Jacobi, and finally land into the Empty Absolute of Schelling.
-In a word, Hegel shows the birth of our modern world as Science rejected theology to strike out on it own, met up with a first exactorant of the dislocation of North who tried to work Thought met up with a first statement of the dialectic in Kant, who tried to unify Thought and Science by sheer will, and when that philosophic exertion failed to meet the challenge of the time, the contemporary philosophers--Fichte, Schelling, Jacobi-slid back.
+Here the Individual Will (Kant) comes to the rescue of Absolute Freedom, or to put it in more human language, men of good will will yet straighten out this topsy-turvy world of private capital versus labor, freedom Versus terror, etc., etc., and since this really doesn't happen, we jump back from Kantianism to the Absolute Ego of Fichte, or Absolute as "intuited" by Jacobi, and finally land into the Empty Absolute of Schelling.
+In a word, Hegel shows the birth of our modern world as Science rejected theology to strike out on it own, met up with a first statement of the dialectic in Kant, who tried to unify Thought and Science by sheer will, and when that philosophic exertion failed to meet the challenge of the time, the contemporary philosophers--Fichte, Schelling, Jacobi-slid back.
 To go forward, Substance had to become Subject.
 This is where Hegel comes in.
-The last three pages of the Phenomenology are an outpouring of "simple mediating activity in thinking" where the whole process releases itself, History and Science Nature and Spirite.
-"North activities the rest of heavy and spirite." and Science, Nature and Spirit: "born anew from the womb of knowledge -- is the new stage of existence, a new world, and a new embodiment or mode of Spirit."
+The last three pages of the Phenomenology are an outpouring of "simple mediating activity in thinking" where the whole process releases itself, History and Science, Nature and Spirit: "born anew from the womb of knowledge--is the new stage of existence, a new world, and a new embodiment or mode of Spirit."